DraqueT/PolyGlot/docs/readme_developers.md

 Linux Fedora Setup
 >- your system might not have the java jmods package installed for your distro.
 Use `dnf search jmods` to search for the package name.
->   - e.g. `java-21-openjdk-jmods.aarch64`
+>   - e.g. `java-25-openjdk-jmods.aarch64`

-4) In a terminal, enter `python build_image.py` in PolyGlot's base directory
+4) In a terminal, enter `./build_image.py -P <profile>` in PolyGlot's base directory
+  - `<profile>` is the first column of the table at the top of this document, e.g. `mac-aarch64`
   - If you open the script file, you'll see that it's segmented so that you can give arguments and just execute one section them at a time for convenience.
   - You MUST build it first with this script.
 PolyGlot will fail to run if you try to run it from Netbeans before this. (necessary files are built in the Python file)
-5) (Mac) Download binaries for modules with Intel/M1 specific builds and drop them into their own folder under the .m2 repo folder/match paths to what is in the build python script
+5) (Mac x86) Download binaries for modules with Intel/M1 specific builds and drop them into their own folder under the .m2 repo folder/match paths to what is in the build python script

 PolyGlot will now build itself into a platform specific application for you!
 This can be run on machines regardless of whether they have Java installed, as it builds a Java runtime into the distribution.